ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Remote Method Invocation Testing
 ++++++++++++++++++++++++++++++++
-In the case of a Remote Method Invocation (RMI)-like method, it is only necessary to test the method with a basic case and potentially with any edge cases.
+For a Remote Method Invocation (RMI)-like method, it is only necessary to test the method with a basic case and potentially with any edge cases.
 A RMI-like API might send and receive strings that are executed on the server using a custom API or language only available within the context of the service.

-For example, if a method has a RMI service definition named ``SendCommand()`` and a Python wrapping ``send_command``, the example test would be:
+For example, if a method has a RMI service definition named ``SendCommand()`` and a Python wrapping named ``send_command``, the example test would be:

 .. tabs::